leemunroe/blog/_posts/2015-06-08-building-html-email.markdown

 <meta name="viewport" content="width=device-width" />
 ```

-Some clients will strip out any CSS that isn't inlined, most notably the Gmail mobile apps, therefore this responsive technique will not work for Gmail.
-[Other](http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919) [solutions](http://www.slideshare.net/flcarneiro/emaildesign-current) exist that do work in Gmail, and you can always go with a 100% fluid width layout or narrow fixed layout for all devices.
+Some clients will strip out any CSS that isn't inlined, until recently Gmail mobile apps, therefore this responsive technique will not work for those clients.
+[Other](http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919) [solutions](http://www.slideshare.net/flcarneiro/emaildesign-current) exist that do work, and you can always go with a 100% fluid width layout or narrow fixed layout for all devices.

 Here is ActionRocket's approach to [designing responsive emails](http://labs.actionrocket.co/can-you-just-make-it-responsive).